kdmukai/gdax_bot/README.md

 ## Trading Philosophy
 ### GDAX overview; Trading with no fees
-GDAX is a more professional cryptocurrency trading market that underlies Coinbase.
+GDAX is a more professional cryptocurrency exchange that underlies Coinbase.
 If you have a Coinbase account, you have a GDAX account.
 All trades on Coinbase include a commission fee.
 But some trades on GDAX are free--specifically if you set your buy or sell price as a limit order.
 You are the "maker" of an offer and you await a "taker" to accept.
 The "takers" pay the fees, the "maker" pays none.
 The tradeoff is that limit orders may or may not be fulfilled; if you're selling X crypto at $Y value and no one likes your price, your sell order won't go anywhere.

 ### Basic investing strategy: Dollar Cost Averaging
 You have to be extremely lucky or extremely good to time the market perfectly.
 Rather than trying to achieve the perfect timing for when to execute a purchase just set up your investment on a regular schedule.
 Buy X amount every Y days.
 Sometimes the market will be up, sometimes down.
 But over time your cache will more closely reflect the average market price with volatile peaks and valleys averaged out.